vsharsha-dev/FileManager/README.md

    - Check if the uploads directory exists and has proper permissions
    - Verify file size limits in `application.properties`

-### Logs
+4. **Docker Build Issues**

-- Backend logs: Check the console where Spring Boot is running
+   - Make sure you've built the Spring Boot application with `./mvnw clean package` before running `docker-compose up`
-- Frontend logs: Check the browser's developer console (F12)
+   - Check if the JAR file exists in the `target` directory
-- Database logs: `docker-compose logs db`

 ## Development